Folk religion: Folk Islam

-Folk Islam is an umbrella term used to collectively describe forms of Islam that incorporate native folk beliefs and practices.
+"Folk Islam" is an umbrella term used to collectively describe forms of Islam that incorporate native folk beliefs and practices.
 Folk Islam has been described as the Islam of the "urban poor, country people, and tribes", in contrast to orthodox or "high" Islam (Gellner, 1992).
-Sufi concepts, which are found in orthodox Islam as well, and perennialism and syncretism are often integrated into Folk Islam.
+Sufi concepts, which are found in orthodox Islam as well, and perennialism and syncretism are often integrated into folk Islam.

 Folk Hinduism

 June McDaniel (2007) classifies Hinduism into six major kinds and numerous minor kinds, in order to understand the expression of emotions among the Hindus.
 According to McDaniel, one of the major kinds is Folk Hinduism, based on local ethnic traditions and cults of local deities and is the oldest, non-literate system of Indian religions.
 Folk Hinduism involves worship of deities which are not found in Hindu scriptures.
 It involves worship of Gramadevata (village deity), Kuladevata (household deity) and local deities.
 It is a folk religion, polytheist and animistic belief based on locality.
 These religions have their own priests, who worship regional deities.

 During the 19th century, scholars had divided Hinduism and Brahmanism.
 Brahmanism was referred to as an intellectual, classical tradition based on Sanskrit scriptures, while Hinduism was associated with superstitious folk tradition.
 The folk tradition refers to the aspects of the Hindu tradition that exist in tension with the Sanskritic tradition based on textual authority.
 According to M. N. Srinivas (1976), folk Hinduism is relevant in the urban context, but it is neglected in ethnographic studies due to its negative connotations with folk (rural masses, illiterate).
 According to Chris Fuller (1994), popular Hinduism is not degenerate textual Hinduism in light of ethnographic evidence, although the category of folk Hinduism remains tenuous.
 According to Michael Witzel (1998), the folk religion is the religion of Prakrit speaking and Dravidian speaking lower caste while the Vedic Hinduism which comprises Vedas and Upanishads is the religion of Sanskrit speaking upper caste.
-According to Asko Parpola (2015), the folk village Hinduism is surviving from pre-rig vedic Indo-Aryan times and Indus valley culture.
+According to Asko Parpola (2015), the folk village Hinduism is surviving from pre-rig vedic Indo-Aryan times and the Indus Valley Civilization culture.